 And the hope is that Republicans will give Donald Trump the cabinet that he wants so that he can fulfill his promises as your president.

-That's why when you look at what he has planned on day one, and this was kind of revealed when he had a closed door meeting with Republican senators, is a apparently a list of about a hundred executive orders for prioritizing border security, domestic energy production.
+That's why when you look at what he has planned on day one, and this was kind of revealed when he had a closed-door meeting with Republican senators, he has apparently a list of about 100 executive orders prioritizing border security, domestic energy production.

 And he was in the meeting.